m-hoseyny/ostadkar-user-manager-interview/README.md

 ----
 ## Migrate
-Change your directory to root of the project and migrate tables:
+Change your directory to root of the project and migrate the tables:

     python manage.py db upgrade